 List of content you will read in this article:

 The invention of the internet was a revolution in information technology and the globalized economy partially because the internet defines our lifestyle now.
-The internet represents a massive example of sustainable development of information technology and telecommunication.
+The internet represents a massive example of the sustainable development of information technology and telecommunication.
 However, many of us are unaware of the journey of internet development.
-So let's discuss the unknown history along with the idea for the invention of the internet.
+So let's discuss the unknown history of internet along with the idea for its invention.

-It can make access to digital information by many applications like the world wide web.
-It supports human civilization also by social media, e-business, emails, news outlets, audio-video transmission.
-The internet was introduced in the 1990s in the USA.
-According to the statistics of 2020, 4.5 billion people worldwide are using the internet.
+It can make access to digital information through many applications like the world wide web.
+It supports human civilization also by social media, e-business, emails, news outlets, and audio-video transmission.
+The internet was introduced in the 1990s [USA].
+According to the statistics for 2022, more than 5 billion people worldwide are using the internet.

 The Invention of the Internet

 By the last discussion, we have pretty much knowledge of why the invasion internet was needed.
 The internet we know nowadays is emerged through some steps which are given below

 The merging of networks:-To unifies different networks BOB KAHN of DARPA enlisted VINTON CERF of Stanford University to work on it.
 A group named 'network working group' was formed by STEVE CROCKER with VINTON CERF.
 This group had reformulated the difference between network protocols that were hidden by using standard network protocols, and this same work also strikes the terminology' Catenet.'

 The CYCLADES network designers published the protocol called "Transmission control program," which holds the first use of the term "internet" as a short-term "Internetworking".
 After several years of work, the Standard research institute conducted the first demonstration of a gateway between the Packet Radio Network (PRNET).
 In 1977 ARPANET, The SRI's packet radio van, and the Atlantic packet satellite network showed three network demonstrations.